STAT1520 Economic and Business Statistics

 - Contact hours

-- lectures: 2 hours per week; tutorials/labs: 2 hours per week; problem-solving sessions: 1 hour per week
+- lectures: 2 hours per week; practical classes/labs: 2 hours per week; problem-solving sessions: 1 hour per week

 - Unit Outline